coffeescript-cookbook/coffeescript-cookbook.github.io/designers-guide.md

 ...welcome home.

-The default color scheme is based on "Solarized" by Ethan Schoonover: http://ethanschoonover.com/solarized
+The default color scheme is based on [Solarized](http://ethanschoonover.com/solarized) by Ethan Schoonover.